UnionInternationalCheminsdeFer/OSDM/spec/processes.md

 Another example, if on top of first and last names, at least one email or one phone number is needed:

-`(passenger[0], "passengerDetails.firstName AND passengerDetails.name" AND
+`(passenger[0], passengerDetails.firstName AND passengerDetails.name AND
 (passengerDetails.eMails[0] OR passengerDetails.phones[0])`

 By parsing this structure, the API consumer is able to identify the elements